Dr. Brown thanks patients and staff

 I have enrolled in a graduate education program to become a certified Christian marriage and sexual counselor.
 The coursework is fairly expensive and takes about 18 months; I have completed one of five modules which included three days in Atlanta, reading several books, writing a paper, and completing my final exam about 12 days ago.
 I do not know if God is calling me to this or not (but I did get an A in the course!!!).
 I have a passion for teaching, so rather than counseling, I might use this knowledge to provide churches with workshops on marriage and sexuality.

 I have also been invited to join a team of clergy and Christian laity called Colinasway, helping churches to be more effective in their ministries.
-Having done some preliminary preparations, I might join this effort after the first of the year.
+I recently became Birkman certified and may use my newly acquired skills in helping people who take the test to use what they learn about their behavior to interact more effectively with those around them.
 Since teaching interests me, an opportunity at TJC or UT Tyler to teach basic anatomy and physiology is a possibility.
 An enlarging nursing program and now the establishment of a pharmacy school might afford me opportunities there.

 My daughter, Allison, the mother of my precious seven month old grandson, always reminds me that God has a plan for me.
 I live day to day with that refrain in my heart!